artemius-warp-dev/supermarket_model/README.md

 - **Test Failures**: Sometimes tests fail due to the concurrency nature of the system.
 We need better debugging tools and improved tests.
 - **Limited Logs**: The logs are quite limited, making debugging more challenging.
 And a lot of errors from tests that simulate server crashes and timeouts which also get in the way.
 - **Dynamic Module Loading**: There is a warning about the module already being compiled when dynamically loading strategies.
 We need to implement a system that checks the memory for loaded modules to avoid conflicts.

 ---

+## How to run?

+Just build docker via `docker build -t umbrella_project_test .` and run `docker run --rm -it umbrella_project_test  mix test` to run some mix command or if you want go into container - run `docker run --rm -it umbrella_project_test`

+---